 TCP and IP were originally designed to be used together, and these are often referred to as the TCP/IP suite.
 However, other transport protocols can be used with IP.

 The User Datagram Protocol, or UDP, is another widely used transport protocol.
-It's faster than TCP, but it is also less reliable.
-UDP does not make sure all packets are delivered and in order, and it doesn't establish a connection before beginning or receiving transmissions.
+It is faster than TCP, but it is also less reliable.
+UDP does not make sure all packets are delivered and in order, and it does not establish a connection before beginning or receiving transmissions.